 Assets Estimated useful life

+Lease hold land Lease term (99 years)

-Buildings 30 to 60 years
+Buildings 30 years

-Plant and machinery 10 to 40 years
+Plant and machinery 15 years

 Furniture and fixtures 10 years

 Office equipment 10 years

-Vehicles 8 to 10 years
+Vehicles 10 years

-Depreciation on fixed assets has been provided in the accounts based on useful life of the assets prescribed in Schedule II to the companies Act, 2013 based on Written Down Method.
+Depreciation on property, plant and equipment has been provided in the accounts based on useful life of the assets prescribed in Schedule II to the Companies Act, 2013.
+Certain assets are depreciated over the useful life decided by the management based on estimate by the domain experts.
+The said useful life are less then prescribed by the schedule II of the Companies Act, 2013.